This foreword contains these elements:

 One can think of much more interesting features, and we could fill a whole page just listing ideas, but for now, let’s teach you how to set up your own development environment.

-sudo apt-get install libopenal-dev libglu1-mesa-dev freeglut3-dev mesa-common-dev xorg-dev libgl1-mesa-dev
+sudo apt-get install libasound2-dev libglu1-mesa-dev freeglut3-dev mesa-common-dev xorg-dev libgl1-mesa-dev git-all

 - Windows: If you’re running on Windows you’ll need a gcc compiler that the go tool can use and have